-Polish traditions through the year are full of superstitions, rituals, and celebrations for the holidays.
+Polish traditions through the year are full of superstitions, rituals, and holiday celebrations.
 Some are firmly rooted in the predominant religion of Poland, Roman Catholicism; others stem from pagan rites of the seasons.

 Check out more about Polish customs and traditions and when Poland's major holidays fall.
 If you are shopping in the seasonal markets and holiday fairs, you may get caught up in the Polish culture, cuisine, and souvenir shops that maintain a steady stock of folk crafts and handmade art.